DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 -   Filter by status

 * 🙋 This helps appropriate bodies filter to ECTs they are interested in finding out about.
 For example, filtering by status allows them to see ECTs where they do not have induction registered on the TRA's AB portal.
 They could then follow up these queries with the school induction tutor or school.
 Equally, filtering by school can allow them to check that the school has registered on Manage ECTs correctly all the ECTs they are responsible for the induction of.

-It can help them find mistakes for particularly schools.

 ---